tlegoc/tlegoc.github.io/content/blogs/radiance-cascade/index.md

 ![SDF](rdoc1.png)
 *<center>Normalized alpha (distance)</center>*

-You then launch N compute shader to raycast to N targets, with N being the number of cascades.
+You then dispatch N compute shader to raycast to N targets, with N being the number of cascades.
 This can be done in parallel.

 ![raymarch texture 1](rdoc2.png)
 *<center>Raymarch output (level 0)</center>*